DAY 1

 B, L, D included

-We walk through the current hotspot of British Neolithic archaeology, starting from the Standing Stones of Stenness, past the Ness of Brodgar excavations, to the Ring of Brodgar.
+We walk through the current hotspot of British Neolithic archaeology, starting from the Standing Stones of Stenness, past the Ness of Brodgar excavations, to the Ring of Brodgar (2.75 miles/4.5 km).
 Our morning ends with a tour of the Chambered Cairn of Maeshowe.
-After lunch, we settle into our 3-star harbour-front hotel in Stromness with a popular restaurant, featuring dishes such as scallops in citrus butter or Orkney steak and Orkney ale pie.
+After lunch, we take an interesting stroll through the streets of Stromness and follow a coastal path affording spectacular views of the Island of Hoy (2.5 miles/4 km).
+Our 3-star hotel in Stromness offers a popular restaurant, featuring dishes such as scallops in citrus butter or Orkney steak and Orkney ale pie.

 DAY 4